fibonacid/superorch-local/README.md

 yarn package
 ```

-If build fails for windows or linux targets you have to run electron builder on a virtual machine.
-This is how i managed to do it with docker.
+If build fails for windows or linux targets you have to run electron-builder on a virtual machine.
+This is how to do it with docker.

-Firstly you will need to install docker on your machine.
+Firstly you will need to install [docker](https://hub.docker.com/?overlay=onboarding) on your machine.
 When docker is installed you can open a terminal and paste this comand:

 ```sh